DD Service Array

 Please keep in mind:

-You must remain a Nebraska resident while on the Registry of Need list and while receiving DD services
+You must remain a Nebraska resident while on the Registry of Need list and while receiving DD services; and

 When funding is available for you to receive DD services, you will be able to choose providers and services to meet your needs.